|Katie Lou (#46950342)|

 Of course I'm not related to all these memorials! |

 Help me link all these memorials in Polk County, Iowa.
 All info I have added come from census's, SSI, cemetery records, and YOUR info.
 I do not keep records of where this info comes from.
 Please send obits, etc by CLICKING ON THE EDIT TAB IN THE UPPER RIGHT OF THE MEMORIAL.
 You can do a lot of corrections yourself now!
 Send transfer requests, obits, etc. by clicking on the "Suggest..." button & I'll do those ASAP.
 And remember...
 EVERYBODY is adding corrections!

 Feel free to ask me to transfer.
 But remember many edits can be done without a transfer, and I continue to go back over these memorials and change or add info that cannot be easily done if it is not being maintained by me.
-Even though my goal is to link everybody to everybody else, I don't think I'll make it by myself!
+Even though my goal is to link everybody to everybody else, I'll need your help!
 And if I transfer it to you, be sure to add stuff!
 You must be a member of FAG to maintain a memorial.
 See instructions on the left under "Help with Find A Grave."

 Please be patient!
 My e-mail is pretty heavy.
 Most e-mails are straight forward.
 Do this, transfer that, but then there's those ones that get me scurrying around in the files trying to find a trail, a connection, a vague memory of something, someone.
 The more memorials I add, the burieder I get.

 Also remember, there are mistakes on gravestones.
 Mistakes on marriage records, death certificates, birth records, census records.
 Recent records appear to be more accurate, but people have told me of engravers making mistakes on very recent stones.
-Whatever info is on a memorial, it's the LATEST info provided me.
-If someone else comes along later & says it's incorrect, then I'll change it because I DON'T VERIFY WHAT YOU TELL ME.
-I know I should credit all your info, but I get so much, it's hard to keep up.
+Whatever info is on a memorial, it's the LATEST info provided.

 And remember-I make typos all the time.
-Let me know-Not a big deal.
+Let me know or correct it yourself.
 Lots of my info comes from 1925 Iowa census.
 If you see "s/o Joe Blow & Bibbity Boo", I'm just copying it straight from the census and they've got terrible spelling & transcription mistakes.

 I have a challenge for those of you who do not live in Iowa.
-Snoop around in Find-a-Grave & find obits or look for them by Googling a name. (easiest way: Full Name followed by Des Moines) As more & more memorials are added here, it becomes easier to link children to parents, wives to husbands.
-Let the memorial's owner know your info & we can link them together!
+Snoop around in Find-a-Grave & find obits or look for them by Googling a name. (easiest way: Full Name followed by city) As more & more memorials are added here, it becomes easier to link children to parents, wives to husbands.

 I'm finally getting better at taking photos.
 At first, the max was 50k.
 Very bad photos!
 Now it's 8M.
 What a difference!